apache/cordova-docs/docs/en/edge/guide/platforms/wp8/tools.md

 ### Run the batch file to create and install the templates.

-- The root of the repo contains a file createTemplates.bat.
-Double clicking this file will generate 2 .zip files.
-(CordovaWP7_x_x_x.zip + CordovaWP8_x_x_x.zip where x.x.x is the current version number)  To easily use these files in Visual Studio, copy them to
+- The root of the repo contains a `createTemplates.bat` file.
+  Double-clicking it generates two `.zip` files:
+  `CordovaWP7_x_x_x.zip` and `CordovaWP8_x_x_x.zip`, where _x.x.x_
-"My Documents\Visual Studio 2012\Templates\ProjectTemplates\" You will then be able to create new Apache Cordova Windows Phone apps from the Visual Studio File->New Project menu.
+  represents the current version number.
+To easily use these files in Visual Studio, copy them to `My Documents\Visual Studio 2012\Templates\ProjectTemplates\`.
+You are then able to create new Apache Cordova Windows Phone apps from Visual Studio's __File &rarr; New Project__ menu.

 - If you run the batch file from the command line, you can also call with a parameter to install automatically